candela97/content/files/en-us/web/html/element/input/color/index.md

 }
 ```

 When the color picker is dismissed, indicating that the value will not be changing again (unless the user re-opens the color picker), a `change` event is sent to the element.
-We handle that event using the `updateAll()` function, using {{domxref("HTMLInputElement.value", "Event.target.value")}} to obtain the final selected color:
+We handle that event using the `updateAll()` function, using {{htmlattrxref("value", "Event.target.value")}} to obtain the final selected color:

 ```js
 function updateAll(event) {